Frequently Asked Questions

-3. How long will it take to replace the roof?
+How long will it take to replace my roof?

 We expect payment in full on the day of completion.

 For insurance claims, the insurance provides a schedule of payment that varies with each company.
-Ask your representative for additional information regarding this.
+Please contact your appointed representative if you have any questions or concerns.

 GA House Bill 423 states that it is unlawful to: